 For example, labels can come in different dimensions, the size of the text can vary, some labels show pictures of the players while others don't, and labels may or may not contain the bye week of each respective player.

-Pay special attention to whether labels show bye week.
-This is a feature demanded by some owners as they use it during the draft to help guide their picks.
-If you purchase labels without bye weeks, you may have a mutiny on your hands at your live draft.
+Pay particular attention to whether labels include bye weeks.
+Some owners utilize bye weeks to help them choose between players with comparable potential.
+If you buy stickers without bye weeks, you may have a owner mutiny on your hands at your live draft.

-Products branded as draft kits typically include double-sided tape to stick your board to the wall, blank labels on which to write players that aren't found on a sticker, and a black marker for writing the player names.
+Products branded as draft kits almost always include double-sided tape to stick your board to the wall, blank labels to record obscure players, and a black marker for writing these players' names.